c4urself/bump2version/README.md

 ## NOTE

-This is an interim fork of the excellent project that can be found here: https://github.com/peritus/bumpversion
+This is a maintained fork of the excellent [bumpversion project](https://github.com/peritus/bumpversion).

-In the future, both projects will re-merge with backwards compatibility as a goal (issue [86](https://github.com/c4urself/bump2version/issues/86)).

 ## Overview